 However, new regulations are moving towards same-day delivery by requiring three network processing times each day, rather than just one.
 However, some banks may charge an extra fee for this premium service.

-How long does it take for an ACH transfer to go through?
+How long does an ACH transfer take?

 ACH transactions usually take no longer than one to three business days to settle.
 However, with most financial institutions the funds are available by the next business day.